sense 1v

 🔊

-Conditional mood (Condizionale) of the verb costipàre
+condizionale costipare.
+Conditional mood of the verb costipare

 Tempo semplice